w3c/i18n-discuss/explainers/string-meta-explainer-updated.md

 ## What is your goal?

-Our goal is to allow natural language text data to be collected, serialized, stored, disseminated, processed, and ultimately displayed as expected across the Web platform.
-When data is inserted into an HTML page with the correct language and direction, it will be displayed in the most appropriate manner.
+At a high level, our goal is to allow natural language text data to be collected, serialized, stored, disseminated, processed, and ultimately displayed as expected across the Web platform.
+When data is inserted into an application (such as an HTML page) with the correct language and direction, it will be displayed in the most appropriate manner.
 When the metadata is missing, the results can degrade (even into illegibility).

+More discretely, I18N's goal is that, for any natural language string value in a document format, it MUST be possible to know the language and base paragraph direction of that string.

 ## Why can't each specification define its own solution?

-If each specification were left to their own devices, we might end up with a myriad of different ways of encoding the language and direction metadata on the Web--including some specifications that provide no support at all.
-Mapping a string value through through various layers, formats, or applications would require greater care on the part of developers.
-Specifications or implementations that didn't adopt metadata might serve effectively as "filters", removing the metadata in some mid-stream process, rendering the work of others moot.
-So consistency and wide availability of a standardized solution would be the best choice.
+If each specification encodes string metadata in different ways, or if some fail to encode some or all of the metadata needed, there will be an overall loss of interoperability.
+Developers on the Web platform will have to learn each document format's idiosyncrasies and expend effort to map between different representations.
+Data that passes through formats that don't provide support will be stripped of metadata.
+Consistency and wide availability of a standardized solution would be the best choice.

 ## What is *language* metadata used for?